-For a realistic understanding of the behavior of distributed algorithms, some experiments are performed using agents placed on different computers on Internet, typically on a LAN [25, 9, 20, 12].
+For a realistic understanding of the behavior of distributed algorithms, some experiments are performed using agents placed on different computers on Internet, typically on a LAN [25, 8, 19, 12] (and we report such experiments in this paper).
 However, results obtained with LANs may not be valid for any other network topology, or for remote agents on Internet.
 Also, such results cannot be replicated and verified by other researchers, and therefore results using deterministic network simulators are also commonly requested.